The terrible twos are totally a thing. Here’s a quick quiz to determine whether you are suffering:

 This time, of course, she took the form from me and went through it.
 She gave a little chuckle to my answers but had magical solutions to neither; some kids are just crap sleepers, and with regards to the ‘spirited behaviour’ this is highly unlikely to be indicative of evil requiring immediate intervention.

-Anyway, here is basically what we discussed, so I thought I’d share some tried and tested tactics, and how they worked for us.
+Anyway, here is basically what we discussed, so I thought I’d share some tried and tested tactics for dealing with the terrible twos, and how they worked for us.

 Make sure they’re safe, tell them calmly that you’re leaving and just walk away.
 Easier at home than in the supermarket although at least then you can pretend it’s someone else’s child.